 Our business is subject to complex and evolving U.S., state and international data and privacy protection laws.
 In the U.S., numerous federal and state laws and regulations, including state data breach notification laws, state health information privacy laws, and federal and state consumer protection laws (e.g., Section 5 of the Federal Trade Commission Act) govern the collection, use, disclosure, and protection of health-related and other personal information.
 Compliance with these laws is difficult, constantly evolving, and time consuming.
 These laws may differ from each other in significant ways, thus complicating compliance efforts.
 Many of the state laws enable a state attorney general to bring actions and provide private rights of action to consumers as enforcement mechanisms.
 Failure to comply with data protection laws and regulations could result in government enforcement actions and create liability for us (which could include civil and/or criminal penalties), private litigation and/or adverse publicity.
 Federal regulators, state attorneys general, and plaintiffs' attorneys have been and will likely continue to be active in this space.
 We may also obtain health information from third parties (e.g., healthcare providers who prescribe our products) that are subject to privacy and security requirements under HIPAA, and other privacy and data security and consumer protection laws.
-Although we are not directly subject to HIPAA, other than potentially with respect to providing certain employee benefits, we could potentially be subject to criminal penalties if we, our affiliates, or our agents knowingly receive individually identifiable health information maintained by a HIPAA-covered entity in a manner that is not authorized or permitted by other privacy and data security and consumer protection laws.
+Although we are not directly subject to HIPAA, other than potentially with respect to providing certain employee benefits, we could potentially be subject to criminal penalties if we, our affiliates, or our agents knowingly receive individually identifiable health information maintained by a HIPAA-covered entity in a manner that is not authorized or permitted by HIPAA, and could also potentially be subject to other civil and/or criminal penalties if we obtain, use or disclose information in a manner not permitted by other privacy and data security and consumer protection laws.